jahanzebk/knowledge-graph/docs/stories.md

 - Get some documents to work on and create a class to read them in.
 - Load in docs
 - created debugger
+- Run NER and store entities if an entity is a
+    PERSON
+    NORP
+    FACILITY
+    ORG
+    GPE
+    LOC
+  and is also has atleast one proper noun?
+Make a separate pipeline component for this.
+Can you create a span around these?